DataFire/DataFire/docs/Flows.md

 ```

 #### `options.params`
 Use `options.params` to pass parameters to the Operation in `options.do`.
+You can also
+specify an array of parameters to make multiple calls to `options.do`.

 The following two steps are equivalent.
 The first uses an object literal for `params`,
 while the second wraps it inside a function.